 People with RA have an increased risk of heart and lung diseases, so don't smoke!

-Complications from RA include carpel tunnel syndrome, osteoporosis, and damage to the neck and spine.
+Complications from RA include carpel tunnel syndrome, osteoporosis, and damage to the cervical spine (neck).
 Lung complications include:

 - tissue damage